juanpoch/HTB_Academy/CBBH/11_File_Upload_Attacks/7_Limited_file_uploads.md

   ```

 Another similar attack that is also achievable through these file types is an SSRF attack.
 We may utilize the XXE vulnerability to enumerate the internally available services or even call private APIs to perform private actions.

+Many file upload vulnerabilities may lead to a Denial of Service (DOS) attack on the web server.
+For example, we can use the previous XXE payloads to achieve DoS attacks
 ---

 ## Exercise